CLI command reference

 Helps you update your keys, or recover your device when the keys on the server are out of sync with the keys on your device.
 The particle keys

-tools requires both dfu-util, and openssl to be installed.
+tools requires openssl to be installed.

 $ particle keys doctor 0123456789abcdef78901234